super-simple/SML-java/README.md

 sml java implementation

-Sml is a variant of xml, which provides one more choice.
+Sml is a variant of xml,the letter s means simple, which provides one more choice.
 The syntax of sml imitates C series languages, which is more friendly, modern, convenient, and completely equivalent to xml